LobsterLobsterski/LobsterLobsterski/README.md

 # About Me
 My name is Tomasz and I'm studying computer science at the Polish Naval Academy in Gdynia, Poland.
-I'm currently learing Java as Python didn't seem to be all that wanted in my region at my experiance level :)
+I'm currently working as an Intern in Intel Poland in Gdansk.
 # My Projects
 Some screenshots of my finished projects made in Python and Java.